‘General Hospital’ Spoilers For Jan 15-19: Jason Clois, Ecstatic Ava, Maxie Stresses, Franco’s Shocke

 General Hospital spoilers for the week of January 15-19 reveal that the search for the truth is still on in Port Charles.
-Ava (Maura West) finds new reason to believe, and has hope for her future while Jason (Steve Burton) has never been this close to the answers he so desperately seeks.
+Ava (Maura West) finds a new reason to believe and has hope for her future while Jason (Steve Burton) has never been this close to the answers he so desperately seeks.
 Ned (Wally Kurth) turns to Alexis (Nancy Lee Grahn) for help, and Franco (Roger Howarth) finds himself backed into a corner.
 Maxie’s (Kirsten Storms) dark premonition has her feeling uneasy, will her stress levels affect the baby?

 Maxie’s dream will put her on edge.
 After Dr. Obrecht’s (Kathleen Gati) confessed that Nathan (Ryan Paevey) was indeed Faison’s (Anders Hove) son, she also said that she didn’t want him to know that she had given birth to his son for fear of Nathan being taken away by him.
 General Hospital spoilers indicate that Maxie will worry that her dream was a premonition of things to come.
 Could Maxie and Nathan’s child be kidnapped by Faison?